zahraakarim/SQL-bookshop/README.md

 List the average price for books of a specific genre.
 Make sure this works for genres with multiple books.

+### 17. Handle deletion of parent records

+Handle the deletion of an author.
+When they are deleted, all of their books should get deleted too.

+This should be achieved by altering the books table.

 ## More Challenges

 😱 amazing work if you have made it this far! 🥇